buddhist-uni/buddhist-uni.github.io/_content/papers/altruism-in-classical-buddhism_lewis-todd.md

   - karma
 ---

-On trying to place Buddhist altruism in conversation with Altruism as understood by the Western philosophical tradition.
+On trying to place Buddhist altruism in conversation with altruism as understood by the Western philosophical tradition.